oracle-quickstart/oke-kubeflow/README.md

 Then load up your local browser to http://localhost:8080

 Login with the default user's credential.
 The default email address is ``user@example.com`` and the default password is ``12341234``.

+### Destroying the Stack
+Note that with the inclusion of SSL Load Balancer, you will need to remove the `` istio-ingressgateway `` service before you destroy the stack, or you will get an error.

+	kubectl delete svc istio-ingressgateway -n istio-system

+This will remove the service, then you can destroy the build without errors.